penamantek/penamantek/README.md

 - 👋 probably traveling to the bog
-- 🌱 I’m currently learning Java and Python :)
+- 🌱 currently learning Java and Python :)
-- 📫 How to reach me: Instagram: @k.y1a
+- 📫 how to reach me: instagram: @k.y1a

 <!---
 penamantek/penamantek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.